 At the time of Leadon's death, Mike Campbell, who was also in Mudcrutch, tweeted this: "Tom Leadon was my deepest guitar soul brother, we spent countless hours playing acoustic guitars and teaching each other things.
 A kinder soul never walked the earth.
 I will always miss his spirit and generosity.
 Sleep peacefully my old friend."

-NOTE: If you are to visit this site, be sure to show reverence.
+If you are to visit this site, be sure to show reverence.
 And never, ever desecrate a gravesite!

-Photo by Jody Cake.
+Photo by Jody Cake

 412 NE 13th Ave, Gainesville, FL 32601